H.S. GIRLS VOLLEYBALL: MIAA postseason volleyball tournament finalized

-The Massachusetts Interscholastic Athletic Association released its postseason playoff brackets in high school volleyball on Monday.
+The Massachusetts Interscholastic Athletic Association released its postseason playoff brackets in high school volleyball.

-In Division 3, No. 24 Dighton-Rehoboth has drawn No. 8 Medfield, and elsewhere in the bracket, No. 14 Foxboro plays No. 19 Greater Lowell Tech.
+In Division 3, No. 24 Dighton-Rehoboth has drawn No. 8 Medfield, and elsewhere in the bracket, No. 14 Foxboro (7-3) hosts No. 19 Greater Lowell Tech Thursday at 5 p.m.
 Also in Division 3 is No. 4 Norton, hosting No. 29 North Middlesex Regional or No. 36 Burncoat.

 MIAA Volleyball Tournament Pairings